michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0022.md

 - n: a state of ill-being due to affliction or misfortune
 - n: a feeling of intense unhappiness
 ### Family
+- misery: miserable, miseries+
-misery: miserable, miseries+;miserable: miserableness, miserabler, miserablest, miserably
+- miserable: miserableness, miserabler, miserablest, miserably
 ### Examples
 - Gospel Mavutula from neighbouring Malawi was originally named Misery but decided it was too negative and changed it.
 - “It is misery,” she said, wiping her eyes with a knuckle.